xabi1000/quotes_challenge/README.md

-# Todo App
-Welcome to my Todo App project!
+# Inspirational Quotes Generator

 ## Description
-This project was developed as part of the "Todo app" challenge on DevChallenges.io.
-The task was to create a todo list application following the provided designs.
-I utilized my frontend development skills and experience with the Svelte framework to achieve the challenge objectives.
+This project is an inspirational quotes generator developed using svelte. it allows users to view inspirational quotes from famous people in a random way.

 ## Implemented Features
-- **Add a New Task**: You can easily add new tasks to your list using the provided input field.
+- **Random Phrase Generation**: You can easily add new tasks to your list using the provided input field.
-- **Complete a Task**: Mark tasks as completed with a simple click to track your progress.
-- Toggle Between **All**, **Active**, and **Completed**: Use the filter buttons to view tasks based on their status :**all**, **active**, or **completed**.
+- **Browse by Author**: Users can view a list of quotes associated with that author.
 - **Remove Tasks**: You have the option to remove individual tasks or all completed tasks under the "Completed" tab.
 - **Local Storage**: I implemented browser storage to save your tasks even after refreshing the page.

-## Customizations
+## How it works

-In addition to meeting the challenge requirements, I added some customizations to enhance the user experience:

-- **Smooth Transitions**: Implemented smooth transitions to improve interaction and aesthetics.
-- **Custom Icons**: Used Tabler icons to enhance the visual appearance of the application.
-- **Custom Styles**: Made color and style changes to add a personal touch to the application.
+- Click on the "Generate Phrase" button to see a random inspirational phrase.
+- If you want to see more phrases from the same author, you can click on the "Next Phrase" button and a new card will be created with the previous and the new phrase.
+- Between the two cards it tells you how many sentences of this author are left unread.

 ## Technologies Used

 - HTML
-- CSS (con Tailwind)
+- CSS
-- Flowbite Library
 - JavaScript (Svelte Framework)

 ## Screenshots